dsabanin/monitmonit/README.md

 # monitmonit

-A service to monitor and control servers running monit.
+Dashboard to monitor and control services managed by monit across servers.
-Allows you to see the state of services at a glance.

 Connects through SSH using your ~/.ssh/config settings.

 ## Screenshots